 Almost every Sunday in our house is “Pancake Sunday.”
-Alex is off, so there are no alarms to wake us up, and inevitably the boys still wake up early.
+Alex is off, so there are no alarms to wake us up.
+But, inevitably the boys still wake up early.
 The boys and I tiptoe into the kitchen and make pancakes while Alex sleeps in a bit.

 Of course, I brew a pot of coffee as soon as humanly possible.

 But the thing is, these are so good for you and also delicious that I don’t think they should be restricted to one day.

 These green pancakes are packed with good-for-you stuff.

 - Spinach puree

 You can also sub 1/4 of the flour out for an equal amount of homemade oat flour.